Treatment Fees

 Price:

-If the mother is RhD negative and the child is RhD positive, there may be a rhesus incompatibility in which the mother's immune system produces protein antibodies to protect the body against the child's red cells, causing the fetus to develop haemolytic disease.
-It is possible to assess foetal RhD in pregnancy using a non-invasive and foetal safe RhSafe test.
+If the mother is RhD negative and the child is RhD positive, there may be RhD incompatibility, in which the mother's immune system produces antibodies to protect the body against the child's red cells, causing the fetus to develop hemolytic disease.
+It is possible to assess fetal RhD status during pregnancy using a non-invasive, fetal-safe RhSafe test.

-If the mother does not have anti-D antibodies, anti-RhD prophylaxis can be performed on the RhD-positive child at the 28th week of pregnancy.
-This is done by using anti-D immunoglobulin Rhesonativ, whose antibodies prevent the mother's body from developing antibodies and thereby developing haemolytic disease in the foetus.
+If the mother does not have anti-D antibodies, anti-RhD prophylaxis can be administered to the RhD-positive child at 28 weeks' gestation.
+This is done by using anti-D immunoglobulin Rhonativ, whose antibodies prevent the mother's body from developing antibodies and thereby developing hemolytic disease in the fetus.

 Rhesonativ